 Fact: Metrics are among the biggest challenges for a law firm’s digital marketing.
 Make sure that you concentrate on what matters for each campaign.

-- What do clients tell about them?
+- What do their clients say about them?

 Fact: Word of mouth and personal connections are valuable.
 Research within your network and ask other attorneys you know and trust.